 The impression we make on the interviewer decides if we are suitable for the job or not.
 Thus we should be really careful about presenting ourselves in front of the interviewer.
 There are many factors that decide if you can make it through the interview, be it the way you are talking, moving, wearing clothes or presenting yourself.
-Though interviewers select the person on basis of their qualification, the way you dress makes the impression on the interviewer even before you say anything.
-So here are some tips on how to dress for an interview.
+Though interviewers select the person on basis of their qualification, the way you dress professionally makes the impression on the interviewer even before you say anything.
+So here are some interview dress tips on what to wear to an interview.

 Dressing for Interviews:

-- Decide the dress you are wearing the day before hand
+- Decide the dress for job interview you are wearing, the day before hand

 - Clean and iron it perfectly.

 - Do look for dangling threads and remove tags before hand.

 - Try an outfit beforehand to make sure it fits you perfectly, neither too tight nor too loose.

 Do not wear wrinkled clothes.
 Wrinkled clothes give a shabby look to what you are wearing, and the interviewer may think you are careless or sloppy.

 Interviews are often long and tiring, so you should choose an outfit which is comfortable.

 Use dresses made up of cotton, silk, wool or polyester because they are quite comfortable to wear.